Have you ever stood in the vitamin aisle wondering whether you need a multivitamin or a more targeted supplement?

 Pros:

-- Comprehensive: It covers a wide range of essential nutrients in one dose.
+- Comprehensive Support: Multivitamins offer a broad range of essential nutrients in one convenient dose.

 Cons: